godotengine/godot-docs/classes/class_resourceinteractiveloader.rst

 Description
 -----------

-Interactive Resource Loader.
-This object is returned by ResourceLoader when performing an interactive load.
-It allows to load with high granularity, so this is mainly useful for displaying load bars/percentages.
+Interactive :ref:`Resource<class_Resource>` loader.
+This object is returned by :ref:`ResourceLoader<class_ResourceLoader>` when performing an interactive load.
+It allows to load with high granularity, so this is mainly useful for displaying loading bars/percentages.

 Method Descriptions
 -------------------